Nolan Gorman Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.60 team ERA that ranks second across all league pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks third among all MLB pitching staffs.

-- Yankees pitchers combine to rank 11th in baseball in home runs given up (87 total, 1.1 per game).
+- The Yankees rank 13th in baseball in home runs allowed (90 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.